 - Stir the ganache until smooth.
 Add vanilla and chocolate extracts (see note) and stir to combine.

 - Pour the ganache over the caramel layer.
 Chill at least two hours.
-Dust with powdered sugar before serving, if desired.Enjoy!
+Top with a drizzle of salted caramel sauce and a sprinkle of flaky salt, if desired.Enjoy!